Andy Rooney: Remarks on Kurt Cobain's suicide

-In a 1994 segment, Rooney attracted controversy with his remarks on Kurt Cobain's suicide.
-He expressed his dismay that the death of Richard Nixon was overshadowed by Cobain's suicide, stating that he had never heard of Cobain or his band, Nirvana.
-He went on to say that Cobain's suicide made him angry.
-"A lot of people would like to have the years left that he threw away," Rooney said.
-"What's all this nonsense about how terrible life is?" he asked, adding rhetorically to a young woman who had wept at the suicide, "I'd love to relieve the pain you're going through by switching my age for yours."
-In addition, he asked "What would all these young people be doing if they had real problems like a Depression, World War II, or Vietnam?" and commented, "If [Cobain] applied the same brain to his music that he applied to his drug-infested life, it's reasonable to think that his music may not have made much sense, either."
+In a 1994 segment, Rooney sparked controversy over his comments on Kurt Cobain’s suicide.
+He said he had never heard of Cobain nor his band Nirvana and criticized the suicide as a waste of life, comparing young people’s claims about suffering to “real problems” such as the Great Depression, World War II, and Vietnam War.
+He also disparaged Cobain’s drug use and suggested that public commotion should instead be given to another person, pointing at another name featured in the same obituary page of the newspaper: retired professor at Harvard University, Samuel E. Thorne.

 On the following Sunday's show, he apologized on the air, saying he should have taken Cobain's depression into account.
 He also read only critical feedback from listeners without interjecting any commentary of his own.

 Collections and retirement

 Rooney's shorter television essays have been archived in numerous books, such as Common Nonsense, released in 2002, and Years of Minutes, probably his best-known work, released in 2003.
 He penned a regular syndicated column for Tribune Media Services that ran in many newspapers in the United States, and which has been collected in book form.
 He won three Emmy Awards for his essays, which numbered over 1,000.
 He was awarded a Lifetime Achievement Emmy in 2003.
 Rooney's renown made him a frequent target of parodies and impersonations by a diverse group of comic figures, including Frank Caliendo, Rich Little and Beavis.

-In 1993, CBS released a two-volume VHS tape set of the best of Rooney's commentaries and field reports, called "The Andy Rooney Television Collection — His Best Minutes."
-In 2006, CBS released three DVDs of his more recent commentaries, Andy Rooney On Almost Everything, Things That Bother Andy Rooney, and Andy Rooney's Solutions.
+In 1993, CBS released a two-volume VHS tape set of the best of Rooney's commentaries and field reports, called The Andy Rooney Television Collection: His Best Minutes.
+In 2006, CBS released three DVDs of his more recent commentaries, Andy Rooney on Almost Everything, Things That Bother Andy Rooney, and Andy Rooney's Solutions.

 Rooney's final regular appearance on 60 Minutes was on October 2, 2011, after 33 years on the show.
 It was his 1,097th commentary.